MayLab-UConn/BUMPy/README.md

 controlled with the -z flag.
 The pivotal plane location is composition-dependent.
 #### Does having an accurate pivotal plane estimate matter?
 It depends on what you're using the system for.
 Having an inaccurate pivotal plane estimate when building these systems leads to area mismatch.
 We quantify some of the effects of such area mismatch in our publication.
-The summary of is, the effects of this area mismatch are quantifiable for a number of observables such as lipid splay and diffusion, but generally quite small if your estimated pivotal plane location is within a few Angstroms of the true value.
+The summary is, the effects of this area mismatch are quantifiable for a number of observables such as lipid splay and diffusion, but generally quite small if your estimated pivotal plane location is within a few Angstroms of the true value.
 This is good news, as most of the lipids we've calculated pivotal plane locations for only vary in location by a few angstroms.
 10 A